 These Corollas all came with a 1.8-liter four-cylinder engine and acceleration was comparatively solid.
 However, it's probably a good idea to pass on the base models of this period (either the VE or CE depending on which year) because they were still equipped with an antiquated 3-speed automatic transmission.

 Again, during this run model strengths included very good ride comfort and high materials quality.
 On the downside, used Corolla shoppers should note that this generation's rear quarters were quite cramped.

-There are actually several different ways to buy a pre-owned Corolla at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Corolla at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 Also ... for those of you who might be interested in a brand new Toyota Corolla, if the price was crazy good, here's info on exactly How To Get The Best Price On A New Corolla.
 This works just phenomenally well.